MatthieuJasselette/FooDog-WP/README.md

 ## Installation (if applicable)

-Details of process to install / setup dev environment for the project, if applicable.

-Install lampp, for instance with xampp.
+Install lampp, for instance with [xampp](https://www.apachefriends.org/download.html).

 Clone this repo the htdocs folder of your lampp installation.